autodistill/autodistill-yolonas/README.md

 ## Installation

-To use the YOLOv5 target model, you will need to install the following dependency:
+To use the YOLO-NAS target model, you will need to install the following dependency:

 ```bash
 pip3 install autodistill-yolonas